reimandlab/ActiveDriverDB/README.md

 ## Acknowledgments

-The project is developed with support from Google Summer Code.
+The project was developed with support from Google Summer Code.